 Blockchain technology in the healthcare sector can find many use cases, , for example, - storing and managing patients' medical records.
 Because the very definition of blockchain states this is an immutable digital ledger, hence no case of data tampering!
 And no room for even a single point of fraud.
 Isn't that amazing?
 Sure, it is the best tech for people's privacy!

 Another sector wherein blockchain's capabilities can hugely benefit is the education industry.

 For example, Managing massive student records - attendance, grades, course material, graduation certificates, etc.

 Thus, blockchain's collaborative implementation will streamline a lot of things.

 Blockchain technology is disrupting the Fintech and banking industry.
-Both the sectors have benefitted post-integration.
+Both sectors have benefitted post-integration.
 There is a surge in the trust factor and efficiency of business operations.
-Blockchain is helping in reducing time for transactions and associated charges and securing and storing customer data at low-cost solutions.
+Blockchain is helping to reduce the time for transactions and associated charges and securing and storing customer data at low-cost solutions.